-Considering Fire Safety in the Landscape
+Tips on Fire Safety in the Landscape

 The Plants and Materials you use in your landscape can impact the fire safety zone around your home.
+It is important to consider fire risk when planning or maintaining a garden.

 Much of California and the western part of the U.S. is considered at risk for the fire storms we have seen on the news and around our communities over the last 10-15 years.
 The most at risk are homes in the hillside areas and where native foliage dries out in the summer.
 Unfortunately, we have seen these fires jump to more suburban or paved neighborhoods during wildfire season making homes that were considered relatively safe from fire part of the at risk assessment.